 Figure 5: AutoCorrect Options in the Tools menu

-- This will bring up the AutoCorrect dialog box, as shown in Figure 6, below.
+- Doing so will bring up the AutoCorrect dialog box, as shown in Figure 6, below.
 Select the AutoCorrect tab, and type in your shortcut in the Replace box, highlighted in red within Figure 6.
 We typed _/, that is an underscore followed by a slash.

 Figure 6: AutoCorrect dialog box